Ghost Story (Straub novel): Synopsis

-The next morning after telling his story, Sears and Ricky are called out to the farm of one of their clients, who has found some mutilated livestock in his field.
+The next morning after telling his story, Sears and Ricky are called to see one of their clients, a farmer who has found his livestock mutilated in his field.
 Meanwhile, a beautiful and mysterious young woman named Anna Mostyn has taken up residency at a hotel in the town and takes a job at Sears and Ricky's firm, claiming to be the niece of a former Milburn resident called Eva Galli, a name that stirs discomfort in the four men.
-Later in the car, Sears reveals to Ricky that the previous night's story was not fictitious, but had actually happened to him in his youth.
+Later in the car, Sears reveals to Ricky that the previous night's story was not fiction, but reflects a real experience from his youth.
 Sears also admits that he is scared, as are all the members of the Chowder Society.
-They decide to write to Edward's nephew, Donald Wanderley, as Donald had written an occult novel and they think that his research abilities might be employed on their behalf.
-Before Donald arrives, however, Jaffrey dies in an apparent suicide by jumping off a bridge.
+They decide to write to Edward's nephew, Donald Wanderley, as Donald has written an occult novel, and they think that his research abilities might be employed on their behalf.
+Before Donald arrives, however, Jaffrey, who has been behaving increasingly erratically, dies by jumping off a bridge.